MelihIlker/Solopreneur/CONTRIBUTING.md

    git checkout -b fix/session-serialization-bug
    ```

-2. **Write your code** with the same architectural rigor you see in existing modules
+2. **Write your code** following the existing architectural patterns

 3. **Self-review before opening PR:**
-   - Does this follow the Controller (dumb) → Service (brain) → Repository (limbs) pattern?
+   - Does this follow the Controller → Service → Repository pattern?
    - Are all inputs validated with Zod schemas?
    - Does this introduce any timing attack vulnerabilities?
    - Is rate limiting appropriate for this endpoint?